 The doctor states that Joan Ames has angina pectoris and that nothing can be done for her.
 In fact, nitroglycerine had been used for the treatment of angina since the 1870s.
 See more

-Played when Dan puts Joan back to bed in her stateroom See more
+Played and sung when Dan carries Joan back on board the ship See more